comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

 .. proof:exercise::

    `(\ddagger)` The :func:`cla_utils.exercises2.GS_classical` function has been left unimplemented.
 It should implement the classical Gram-Schmidt algorithm above, using Numpy slice notation so that only one Python for loop is used.
-The function should work "in place" by making a copy of `A` and then changing the values in the copy, without introducing additional intermediate arrays (you will need to create a new array to store `R`).
+The function should work "in place" by changing the values in `A`, without introducing additional intermediate arrays (you will need to create a new array to store `R`).
 The test script ``test_exercises2.py`` in the ``test`` directory will test this function.

 .. hint::